 My life continues to be enriched by the people I meet and the conversations we have.
 I believe that it is through relationships that we come to know and value ourselves, and I emphasize the therapeutic relationship as a foundation for healing, growth, and change.
-I aim to be authentic, genuine, and respectful, as I listen and support you in finding the answers you already know.
+You can expect me to be authentic, genuine, and respectful, as I come to understand the nuances of your experience.
 I hope to emphasize your strengths, values, and inner wisdom to facilitate clarity, growth, and change.

 I have supported individuals with a variety of concerns, backgrounds, and circumstances in post-secondary, medical, community, and private practice settings.
 I welcome diversity and take care to approach this healing work with cultural responsiveness.
 My approach is driven by your needs, is informed by mental health research, and draws from humanistic, narrative, constructivist, and solution-focused frameworks.
 I welcome any questions you have about my background or about my approach to counselling.

 I am a registered psychologist with the College of Alberta Psychologists who has completed Masters-level education in counselling psychology.
 I am also a member of the Psychologists' Association of Alberta.
 I am a published author and a lifelong learner, currently back in a post-secondary setting facilitating the learning of future counsellors.

 Aside from counselling, I enjoy connecting with family and friends, spending time outside, witnessing my little ones grow and develop, taking pilates classes, and sipping cups of tea.
 I welcome the opportunity to get to know you.

 What To Expect